cheruiyotcollins/robots_apocalypse/README.md

   16. **Flag Survivor As Infected: http://localhost:9090/survivor/flag/infected/{id}
   17. **Find survivor by id: http://localhost:9090/survivor/find/by/{id}
   18. **Delete survivor by id: http://localhost:9090/survivor/delete/{id}

-  19.
-  20.                     **Robots**
+                     **Robots**
-  21.

   22. **List  All Robots: http://localhost:9090/robot/list
   23. **List All flying robots: http://localhost:9090/robot/flying/list
   24. **List Land Robots: http://localhost:9090/robot/land/list
   25.
-  26.              **A more detailed information is available in the API specification document that is Available in this project root folder**
+  26 A more detailed information is available in the API specification document that is Available in this project root folder